MercuryOH/mercury/README.md

 Once you are done setting up the above, start by setting up the database

 1. Create a database named `mercury` using pgAdmin or your favorite postgres client.
-2. Add a `.env.local` file in the root of the project containing the necessary environment variables (See environment variable section)
+2. Add a `.env` file in the root of the project containing the necessary environment variables (See environment variable section)
 3. Install project dependencies by running `npm install`
 4. Run project migrations `npx sequelize-cli db:migrate --url postgres://user:pass@127.0.0.1:5432/mercury`
 5. Run development server `npm run dev`